joatmon08/hashicorp-stack-demoapp/README.md

 Terraform will set up [Kubernetes authentication method](https://www.vaultproject.io/docs/auth/kubernetes) and deploy the [Vault Helm chart](https://github.com/hashicorp/vault-helm) to the cluster.

-## Configure Offline Root CA for Consul
+### Configure Offline Root CA for Consul

 As a best practice, store root CAs away from Vault.
 To demonstrate this, we generate a root CA offline.
-We use two separate root CAs:
+We use three separate root CAs:

 - Cluster Root CA
+  - Level 1 Intermediate CA (server root)
+  - Level 2 Intermediate CA (server intermediate)

-- Service Mesh Root CA for mTLS
+- Service Mesh Root CA for mTLS: This requires three levels because we will need to reconfigure the CA for the correct SPIFFE URI.
+  - Level 1 Intermediate CA
+  - Level 2 Intermediate CA (service mesh root)
+  - Level 3 Intermediate CA (service mesh intermediate)

+- API Gateway Root CA
+  - Level 1 Intermediate CA (gateway root)
+  - Level 2 Intermediate CA (gateway intermediate)

 > __NOTE:__ This is a local Terraform command in order to secure the offline root CA.

-Run the command to create a root CA as well as an intermediate CA, and store the intermediate CA in Vault.
+Run the command to create a root CA as well as the intermediate CAs, and store the intermediate CAs in Vault.

 ```shell
 make configure-certs
 ```

-## Configure Vault for Consul (PKI Secrets Engine)
+### Configure Vault for Consul (PKI Secrets Engine)

 First, set up the Terraform workspace.